-The obvious answer when you are looking for mountains in Germany is the Alps.
+The obvious answer when you are looking for skiing in Germany is the Alps.
 This showstopper mountain range is a major attraction for downhill skiers and scenery hunters.
 However, they are not necessarily the best location for cross-country trails.

 Your best options for cross-country skiing in the Alps include:

 - Oberstdorf: This former site of the Nordic World Championships, this location still offers world-class cross-country skiing.
 There is a modern track system and optimum snow conditions.There are ten cross-country ski tracks at different levels with multiple-lanes and various entry/exit points.
 Trainers are available for beginners with several paths challenging the most advanced skiers.

 - Oberammergau: The site of the century's old Passion Play, the trails of the Ammergau Alps are an excellent winter attraction along with nearby Ettal Monastery (and brewery) and Linderhof Palace.
 It also hosts the König Ludwig Volkslauf event.

 - Mittenwald: Located along the Austrian border, there is a network of trails leading into Seefeld.
 Crowds are generally light and the views and skiing are just as impressive as more well-known areas.
 Make sure to stop in the small village as it the essence of gemütlichkeit (German charm).

 - Garmisch-Partenkirchen: The focus on Germany's premier ski resort is indeed of the downhill variety.
 However, it does have several miles of cross-country trails and its many accommodations make it a good base for Oberammergau and Mittenwald.

 Cross-Country Skiing in Mittelgebirge

 The Mittelgebirge offer less dramatic backdrops than the Alps with their rolling hills instead of death-defying drops, but that really suits cross-country skiing.
-The snow may be better as well since the trails actually stand at a higher elevation.
+The snow is better as well since the trails actually stand at a higher elevation.
 And unlike the Alps, services are geared toward cross-country skiers with better rental equipment, lessons, and supplies.

 Your best options for cross-country skiing in Mittelgebirge: